 The provider who referred you for this procedure will receive the results right away.
-Please follow up with this referring provider, not the doctor who does the procedure.
+Please talk with your referring provider about your results.

 Heart Monitoring

 The right heart catheter is sometimes left in place to monitor how different heart medicines are working.
 This may be done if the blood output from your heart is too low, or the pressures in your heart and lungs are too high.
 This monitoring helps your doctor find the best medicine to improve how your heart works.